Who Art in Heaven… or the Other Place!

 Birth Date and Location

-My father was born in Chortkiv, Poland on 24th July 1928, about three hundred miles east of Krakow.
+My father was born near Chortkiv, Poland on 24th July 1928, about three hundred miles east of Krakow.
 He spent most of his early childhood in nearby towns by the names of Teklowka and Ivane Puste.
-Following the Soviet Union’s invasion of Poland during the first month of World War II, this region became part of Ukraine.
-The arrow on the first map indicates the approximate location of Chortkiv in 2023, the second map shows the portion of Poland (dark green colour) which was incorporated into Ukraine from 1939.
+Following the Soviet Union’s Red Army vanquishing of German Nazis in Poland during 1944, this region became part of Ukraine.
+The arrow on the first map indicates the approximate location of Chortkiv in 2023, the second map shows the portion of Poland (dark green colour) which was incorporated into Ukraine from 1944.

 While in Siberia, my father falsified his date of birth on Polish free army application papers, changing it to 13th November 1927, making him eligible to serve as a fourteen-year-old.
 Despite all of his ensuing identity paperwork such as immigration documents, passports and driving licences, as well as his retirement age / status referring to 13.11.1927, he only mentioned his date of birth to me as 24.07.1928.